 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California probate matters.
 Due to the fact that we primarily represent clients with family law matters, we are able to provide our Sacramento, California clients and clients in Northern California with services they need and deserve when addressing California probate matters.

 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California Probate Process

 The California probate process begins by determining if the decedent died leaving a will (testate) or died without leaving a will (intestate).
 If there is a will, the original must be filed with the court within thirty days after learning of the decedent’s death.